mesosphere-backup/cassandra-mesos-deprecated/docs/docs/configuration-and-state.md

   job like _repair_ or _cleanup_.

-The executor can submit framework messages on its own as part of another task - for example when detecting that the Cassandra process died - to inform the scheduler about a status change.
+The executor can submit framework messages on its own as part of another task - for example when detecting that the Cassandra process died or to inform the scheduler about a status change.

 ## "node-is-live" detection

-For some reasons the framework has to ensure that a Cassandra node is considered as "live".
-A Cassandra node is considered "live", when all the following criteria match (`CassandraCluster.isLiveNode()`):
+Sometimes the framework has to ensure that a Cassandra node can be considered as "live".
+A Cassandra node is considered "live", when all the following criteria match (in `CassandraCluster.isLiveNode()`):

 1. The `CassandraNode` has a `cassandraNodeExecutor` field value.
 1. The `CassandraNode` has a task of type `SERVER` (which means that the Cassandra process is running).